forms

 Tailwind CSS Checkbox

-The checkbox component enables users to select one or more options by ticking a square box.
-It comes in various styles, sizes, colors, and variants to suit different needs.
+The checkbox component allows users to select one or more options by ticking a square box, available in various styles, sizes, colors, and variants.

 Class Name